Pancharatnam-Zak phase: Discussion

-In this paper, we have attempted to provide a correct and consistent understanding of the notion of the geometric phase in 1D periodic lattice systems weakly perturbed by an electric field.
-The expression of the Pancharatnam-Zak phase, which is the geometric phase acquired by a single electron in such a system, is found, and the underlying mathematical structure is unveiled.
-It is shown that the Pancharatnam-Zak phase is an example of cyclic adiabatic geometric phase, albeit the concept of cyclicity of time evolution in this system is a generalization of the existing notion.
+In this paper, we provide a correct and consistent understanding of the notion of the geometric phase in 1D periodic lattice system weakly perturbed by electromagnetic field.
+The expression for the Pancharatnam-Zak phase, which is the geometric phase acquired by an electron traversing the Bloch band while moving in the lattice, is found, and the underlying mathematical structure is unveiled.
+Our work cures both the gross flaws of the popular Zak phase, its dependence upon the choice of origin of the unit cell and on the gauge choice.